carlofazioli/cardiathena/agent/LowLayerAgent.md

 # Low Layer Agent

 `get_action(partial_state : State) : Action` creates an action with the mindset of attempting to avoid taking the trick.
+The low-layer plays defensively, and wants to minimize points.

 ## Passing
 Find trouble suits by averaging the cards in each suit and choosing the highest cards from the suit with the hightest average.